ikrommyd/PHYS549/README.md

 ```
 To run the notebook you also need tha data `.root` files inside a folder called `root_files`.\
 We provide index `.txt` files with links to download the data.
+WARNING: The files are roughly 100 GB so make sure you have enough space and time.\
 To download all of the `.root` files with `wget`, just do
 ```
 cd root_files